scepman/scepman-docs/docs/scepman-configuration/optional/geo-redundancy.md

 * Under **Custom Domains**, repeat the SSL certificate binding process as described [here](https://docs.scepman.com/scepman-configuration/optional/custom-domain#SSL-Binding)
 * Both instances of SCEPman must have the same custom domain
 * Navigate to your DNS management service \(e.g. **Azure DNS Zones**\)
-* Remove the CNAME entry for the custom SCEPman domain, in case it was created.
-* Add a CNAME that maps the custom SCEPman domain to the Traffic Manager endpoint, \(if it's not already exist\).
+* There shall be a CNAME entry for the custom SCEPman domain that maps to the Traffic Manager endpoint.
+This entry may exist already if you are using Azure DNS and Traffic Manager created the entry for you.
+If it does not exist, remove any possibly existing wrong CNAME entry and add a CNAME that maps the custom SCEPman domain to the Traffic Manager endpoint now.

 {% hint style="info" %}
 In **Azure DNS Zone**, in order to modify record, you first have to remove the DNS lock by navigating to **Locks**.